 Transport to see the doctor, dentist, optician etc will be arranged by the health centre for any of the boarders requiring this.
 During school hours house parents on call will be asked to transport them however if they are unavailable then transport may be provided by a school chaperone.
-These are members of the community who work for the college on an "as and when" basis providing transport for appointments.
-Should a chaperone not be available then a taxi will be booked.
-6th form students who are able to drive and have their own vehicle may drive themselves to appointments.
+Should a chaperone not be available then a taxi will be booked, if deemed necessary the school nurse will go with the boarder to the appointment if no other appropriate member of staff available.
+In some cases a boarders' guardian will be contacted to take them to appointments.
+6th form students who are able to drive and have their own vehicle may drive themselves if well enough.
 No students should ever drive another student to a medical appointment.

 The cost for any transport will be added to the end of term bill.
-The nurses will try to contact parents/ guardians beforehand with any costs that may be incurred, however this may not always be possible.
+The nurse will try to contact parents/ guardians beforehand with any costs that may be incurred, however this may not always be possible.

 Parents of non-boarding students are asked to make routine appointments during the school holidays.
-If any appointments are made during school time it is the responsibility of the parents/ guardians to organise transport for these.
+If any appointments are made during school time it is the responsibility of the parents/guardians to organise transport for these.